holographicSol/pdfDrive/README.md

 Downloads saved as < 100 bytes are flagged and deleted.

-Downloads > 100 bytes that save sucessfully may require extrahandling and be otherwise unusable.
+Downloads > 100 bytes that save sucessfully may require extra handling and be otherwise unusable.

 example:
 pdfDrive -k big pharma